From the Chair

 Dr. Ohmer dedicates her work to bridging the personal with the theoretical, in her research, classroom and in life!
 She uses her creativity and quirky enthusiasm to produce unorthodox cultural theory, and accessible, interactive, wholesome pedagogy.
 In the classroom, students and learning come first, and she enjoys using games and "flip-the-classroom" strategies to make sure that students not only "get it" but also "get" themselves, their complex culture(s), and the similarities and differences within Latin American cultures.
 Practical job-earning skills, self-esteem, and equity in the classroom constitute the bases of her pedagogical approach.

 Originally, Dr. Ohmer is Franco-Malagasy, born in France with roots in Madagascar.
 She speaks French, English, Spanish and Portuguese.

 News and Announcements

-The Department now has a Facebook presence: click here to learn more about its programs and events, and to join faculty and students in conversations about the past.
+The Department has a Facebook presence: click here to learn more about its programs and events, and to join faculty and students in conversation.

 Last modified: Aug 15, 2016